cardiology-gen-ai/data-etl/mddocs/Cardiac_Pacing_&_CRT_2021.md

 Unfortunately, ventricular-programmed stimulation does not seem to identify these patients correctly; therefore, an ICD or a defibrillator with CRT (CRT-D) is indicated in patients with BBB and LVEF
 <35% for the prevention of SCD (Figure 6).
 [63]

+5.3.1.2 Bundle branch block, unexplained syncope, and abnormal electrophysiological study Electrophysiological assessment includes measurement of the HV at baseline, with stress by incremental atrial pacing or by